 Spread the word!
 Help us build this movement by:

-A people’s history is not just for teachers — it can be used by activists and students as well.
+And remember: A people’s history is not just for teachers — it can be used by activists and students as well.
 Use the site to find a new film to screen at your next Labor History film night or if you are doing a research paper on Helen Keller or Sacco and Vanzetti.

 Some 30 years after his exposure to Howard Zinn’s “people’s history,” the former Boston University student who initiated this project demonstrates that classroom experience can have a lifelong impact.
 Please join us in advancing teaching a people’s history and creating more favorite teachers across the country.